 Jihong Adams-Park, Piano

-Jihong earned a doctoral degree in the collaborative piano program at the University of Maryland, College Park.
-He currently serves as an adjunct piano faculty member, lecturer, and staff accompanist at Nova Southeastern University and Broward College in Fort Lauderdale.
-As a collaborative pianist, he has served at Palm Beach Symphony in West Palm Beach, New World Symphony in Miami, The Frederick Chorale in Maryland, and Sunshine Cathedral MCC in Fort Lauderdale.
-Certified by the Music Teachers National Association, Jihong is a recipient of the 2017 Piano Technician Guild Scholarship, 2022 UMD Doctoral Dissertation Fellowship, Summer Fellowship, and 2022 Broward Cultural Division Artist Support Grant.
-In addition, he is a co-founder and artistic director of Las Olas Chamber Ensemble.
+Dr. Park completed his doctoral degree in the collaborative piano program at the University of Maryland, College Park.
+He is currently serving as a collaborative pianist at Luzerne Music Center and Festival in New York, Nova Southeastern University, and Broward College in Fort Lauderdale.
+His contributions extend to the Palm Beach Symphony in West Palm Beach and the New World Symphony in Miami.
+Certified by the Music Teachers National Association, Dr. Park has received notable recognitions, including the 2017 Piano Technician Guild Scholarship, the 2022 UMD Doctoral Dissertation Fellowship, Summer Fellowship, and the 2022 Broward Cultural Division Artist Support Grant.
+He co-founded and serves as the artistic director of the Las Olas Chamber Ensemble and holds the position of artist-in-residence at Sunshine Cathedral, where he annually organizes a chamber music series.

 Bill J Adams, Voice